-- Do you find yourself apologizing for your web site when you send someone to it? (“Just ignore the pictures/flashy thing/out-of-date stuff.”)
+- Do you find yourself apologizing for your website when you send someone to it? (“Just ignore the pictures/flashy thing/out-of-date stuff.”)

 - Do you feel like the site could actually motivate more people to call or buy?

-- >Does it just seem like the site feels a little dated or out-of-step with what you see on the Internet these days?
+- Does it just seem like the site feels a little dated or out-of-step with what you see on the Internet these days?
 Or, it doesn’t even mention your current services or product lines?

-Whether you update content on your web site frequently or just every so often, a regular—perhaps deeper—review could improve search engine results (which means bringing new eyeballs to your info) and make sure the site is technically up to snuff.
+Whether you update content on your website frequently or just every so often, a regular—perhaps deeper—review could improve search engine results (which means bringing new eyeballs to your info) and make sure the site is technically up to snuff.

-You don’t necessarily have to scrap the whole site to get some added benefits.
+You don’t necessarily have to scrap the whole website to get some added benefits.
 Even a few tweaks can bring real results.
-For instructor Arlene Faulk, we improved her page rank in Google and delivered more inquiries and students simply by changing the words “t’ai ch” with an apostrophe to “tai chi” (without) on her site along with some other minor copy updates.
+For instructor Arlene Faulk, we improved her page rank in Google and delivered more inquiries and students simply by changing the words “t’ai ch” with an apostrophe to “tai chi” (without) on her website along with some other minor copy updates.
 Renaming page files with search friendly words, converting image-based navigation terms to HTML text or rewriting content on key landing pages just might give your business the bump it needs.